zmarkan/cicd-workshop-cypress-vitesse/README.md

 ## Prerequisites

-Knowledge of Git version control system
+- Knowledge of Git version control system
+- Accounts for services we will be using
-GitHub account - where the code is hosted
+  - GitHub account - where the code is hosted
+  - CircleCI - cloud-based CI/CD
+  - Terraform - Infrastructure as Code (IaS) provider to deploy infrastructure
+  - Snyk - developer security platform
+  - Docker Hub - container registry to host custom images
-A code editor - Visual Studio Code is preferred but you can use anything
+- A code editor - Visual Studio Code is preferred but you can use anything

 ## Chapter 0 - The Prologue and Prep